 The Value of School Involvement

 Chances are, if you are a Lang School of Business and Economics student or have spent any amount of time around MacDonald Hall, you’ve run into this fellow on the right.
 This is Ryan Padum.
 If he looks familiar to you, that’s because he has been involved with various clubs and organizations within the Lang School of Business and Economics over the past 5 years including serving as the chairman of DECA U Guelph, an External Ambassador for the highly regarded APEX Conference, and Internal Manager of our very own GSIC (Guelph Student Investment Council).
 If you still don’t recognize him from any of the clubs, maybe you’ve seen him on campus.
 After her graduated, he accepted a job with The University of Guelph as a Liaison Officer.
-As a Liaison officer he spends his time travelling to high schools and University Fairs highlighting all the things about The University of Guelph that make it special and unique.
+As a Liaison officer, he spends his time traveling to high schools and University Fairs highlighting all the things about The University of Guelph that make it special and unique.

-My name is Justin, and I was lucky enough to have the opportunity to sit down with Ryan and ask him a couple of questions about how he got to be where he is today and ask him if he had any advice for current students.
+I was lucky enough to have the opportunity to sit down with Ryan and ask him a couple of questions about how he got to be where he is today and ask him if he had any advice for current students.

 One of the most important things that Ryan attributes his success to was getting involved with all the clubs and activities he did as a student.
 Not only did he make lifelong friendships from these experiences, but it helped him grow and develop several transferable skills that are integral to his current day job.

 While Ryan has joined various clubs and participated in a lot of events hosted by the university, that wasn’t always the case.
-In his first year, Ryan lived off campus and commuted to school every day and while he got good grades in his classes, he never really had the opportunity to connect with any of his classmates.
+In his first year, Ryan lived off-campus and commuted to school every day and while he got good grades in his classes, he never really had the opportunity to connect with any of his classmates.

 “My first year was rough, I felt like there was something missing… so when second year started, I decided to do something about it and get involved.”

 One day in the cafeteria, he saw a bunch of fourth- and fifth-year students putting up posters for an information session hosted by the University of Guelph Investment Fund for students who had an interest in investing.
-While Ryan had no prior investment knowledge, he decided to join anyways.
-The older students in the fund began to teach him how to use excel tables, make good investment pitches and evaluate companies.
+While Ryan had no prior investment knowledge, he decided to join anyway.
+The older students in the fund began to teach him how to use excel tables, make good investment pitches, and evaluate companies.
 From there, Ryan’s self-confidence grew exponentially and before he knew it he was getting involved with all sorts of clubs and events on campus.

 make connections to other likeminded students, but it also gives you the opportunity to develop your soft skills like self-confidence and communication.
 Most importantly it gives you the chance to develop your leadership skills.
 When you try something for the first time, chances are you aren’t going to be very good at what you are doing.
 That’s why student-run clubs are such a unique experience because you have older, more experienced students beside you who are willing to share their experience with you to help you grow.
 As your knowledge and skillset grow and those students begin to graduate and move on from the club, you then have the opportunity to share that experience and help other students learn and grow.